By Max Fitzmorris-Johannes, LeapYear participant & Naropa student

 I think back to my last day in Florence, watching the sun disappear behind the river that runs through Florence.
 I sat on the main bridge with the most delicious pizza I have ever eaten in my life, thinking that it was a shame that I only discovered this pizza place on my last night.
 I guess now I have an excuse to go back.

-When I first started my conversation with the LeapYear staff about the internship portion of the program, we were encouraged to be bold and use our wildest imagination to plan this three-month adventure.
-In the back of my mind, I knew that I wanted to learn shoemaking.
-Without support from the staff, I would have never had the confidence to pursue that.
+As I concluded my time in Florence I remember being so thankful for the umbrella of LeapYear.
+When I first started my conversation with the staff about the internship portion of the program, we were encouraged to be bold and use our wildest imagination to plan this three-month adventure.
+Without support from the staff, I would have never had the confidence to pursue shoemaking.
 I was in constant conversation with them, and that guidance is what I needed to bring my wildest imagination into reality.

-During the internship, it was tremendously helpful for me to be connected to the broader umbrella of LeapYear.
-I had other friends in the program all around the world doing amazing things, which allowed me to share experiences with people who were in a similar boat.
-I was in contact regularly with the staff during the entire internship, which made me feel connected to the LeapYear web.
+I was in contact with my LeapYear peers and staff during the internship, which made me feel apart of something greater than just my experiences.
+I then had other friends in the program all around the world doing amazing things, which allowed me to share experiences with people who were in a similar boat.
 Also, the curriculum assigned ended up assisting my experience, not taking away from it, because of the way the readings encouraged me to interact with the world and with myself.

 A few months later, I went to a wedding outside of San Francisco.
 This was the first time I would wear my handmade shoes.
 I wore them and felt ten feet tall.
 I didn’t actively tell people that I made the shoes I was wearing.
 This experience, and the memories behind the leather separating my feet from the ground, was for me.